dklounge/dklounge.github.io/_posts/2014-03-20-On-soft-landing.md

 __Best validation is customer payment__

 Before I quit Intel, I definitely tried to validate the viability of both the startup ideas and my abilities.
 First, I had a co-founder who had a track-record of success (de-risking technique).
 I talked to friends and potential customers (de-risking).
 We built a demo and showed it to people (de-risking for customers and for ourselves as a team).
-Heck, we got a [Y Combinator](http://ycombinator.com/) interview, which I felt like was the ultimate derisking.
+Heck, we got a [Y Combinator](http://ycombinator.com/) interview, which I felt like was the ultimate validation.
 Right?

 __Wrong__.
 What is the validation that you need? __Dollars__.
 Cash really is king.
 See if someone is willing to fork over a dime for your idea or product.
 This is why learning to make your first buck is so important.
 Go out and [sell a lemonade](http://findinbay.blogspot.com/2013/05/how-i-sold-my-first-lemonade-and-made.html).
 Learn something about the business and its value, not just build business plans.

 One of the key strategies for doing this easily and quickly is to start super small.
-Lemonades, pepople.
+Lemonades, people.
 Lemonades!
 The masses thirst for your product!

 __Less talking, more doing__